Canon 1 A Judge Shall Uphold the Integrity and Independence of the Judiciary

 A judge is not required to report all conduct that indicates lack of fitness for judicial office, only conduct of the same seriousness as that described in Subsections 3D(1)(a)-(c).

-Section 3D applies to magistrates.
-However, a magistrate may report serious misconduct to the presiding judge or chief justice instead of the Judicial Conduct Commission.
+Section 3D applies to magistrate judges.
+However, a magistrate judge may report serious misconduct to the presiding judge or chief justice instead of the Judicial Conduct Commission.

 % (1) Unless all grounds for disqualification are waived as permitted by Section 3F, a judge shall disqualify himself or herself in a proceeding in which the judge's impartiality might reasonably be questioned, including but not limited to instances where: